The Bankrate promise

 Use each appliance’s current condition to develop a plan for replacing it.
 That way, you not only start exploring your options early — and before the best time of the year to buy that particular type — but can also begin saving for them, too.

 Knowing the best time to buy appliances can help you maximize savings while refreshing your home.
 You’ll be able to score retailers’ seasonal sales and manufacturers’ discounts to get the best models.
-Planning ahead to replace your appliances will also give you time to save up the money or secure financing such as a home improvement loan, home equity loan or a HELOC.
+Planning ahead to replace your appliances will also give you time to save up the money or secure financing (home equity loans and HELOCs can take some time, similar to mortgages).

 One thing’s for sure: The wrong time to buy an appliance is when it breaks down.
-Because then, faced with mounds of spoiling food or dirty clothes, you’ll probably pay anything.
+Because — faced with mounds of spoiling food or dirty clothes — you’ll probably pay anything.